patrickCNMartin/esgaliant/README.md

 # Lifecycle

 Right now, esgaliant is nothing but an idea: the lecherous gaze of a researcher reading exciting new papers and too much sci-fi for their own good.

+"Version 0.1.0"